csinva/csinva.github.io/_notes/ai/decisions.md

   - for multiplayer, the backed-up value of a node n is the vector of the successor state with the highest value for the player choosing at n
   - time complexity - $O(b^m)$
   - space complexity - $O(bm)$ or even $O(m)$
-- *alpha-beta* pruning cut in half the exponential depth
+- *alpha-beta* pruning cuts in half the exponential depth
   - once we have found out enough about n, we can prune it
   - depends on move-ordering
     - might want to explore best moves = *killer moves* first